xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 ## 158 eating

  eating mindfully
- kombucha - tea with suger
+ kombucha - tea with sugar

 ## 157 long-drive champion

 ## 156
-you just have to spend money on fittness - the question is when.
+you just have to spend money on fitness - the question is when.
 Either as you are young or on a wheelchair when you are old

 ## 155